carloForrest/vdes10918/readme.md

 ## Software

-We will be using Brackets to write HTML, CSS and JS.
+We will be using [Brackets](http://brackets.io/) to write HTML, CSS and JS.

-_Later in the semester you will be using, PhoneGap Developer App and PhoneGap Build to publish for iPhone/ Android/ Windows device.
-This will build on your existing knowledge of HTML5, CSS3, and introduce Javascript._
+## READING LIST

+### Required Textbook

+Marquis, M. (2016).
+[Javascript for Web Designers](https://abookapart.com/products/javascript-for-web-designers).
+A Book Apart.
+_Use **HESCRP-117** before January 31 to save 15% on the book._

+### Recommended Reading

+Duckett, J. (2014).
+JavaScript and JQuery: Interactive Front-End Web Development.
+Wiley Publishing.

+Krug, S. (2006), Don't make me think! : a common sense approach to Web usability.
+New Riders.

+Norman, D. A. (2013).
+The design of everyday things: Revised and expanded edition.
+Basic books.

+Lupton, E. (Ed.).
+(2014).
+Beautiful Users: Designing for People.
+Chronicle Books.

+Lupton, E. (2014).
+Type on Screen: A Critical Guide for Designers, Writers, Developers, and Students.
+Chronicle Books.

+## Schedule

+_TBD_

 ## Grading